r0n22/blog/_posts/2025-05-25-pocket-shutting-down.md

 ## Enter Wallabag

 I self host much of my own infrastructure, I have recently gone back to RSS for news reading to try to curb my time reading news and doom scrolling.
-After a non-exchastive search for open source pocket alternatives I landed on [Wallabag](https://wallabag.org/).
+After a non-exhaustive search for open source pocket alternatives I landed on [Wallabag](https://wallabag.org/).
 You can use their hosted version or self host.
 I almost always go the self host route it was simple to get setup.

 ## Docker

-Wallabag suggests that you install it directly on the server but my entire platform is dockerized which they do have a docker image for.
+Wallabag suggests that you install it directly on the server but my entire platform is dockerize which they do have a docker image for.
 The docker instructions can be found on the [Docker Hub](https://hub.docker.com/r/wallabag/wallabag/) page.
 My server setup is a single docker compose file so to start using Wallabag I added the following to my `docker-compose.yml` file.

 ``` yaml
 services: